rubicon-oss/AssemblyTransformer/Readme.txt

 This is a transformation that adds static factory methods to certain transformed types and replaces "new" statements instantiating those types with calls to a factory.
 That factory could, e.g., create subclass proxies to stand in for the objects to be created.
 The transformation can be configured via the command line to choose the factory method to be used.

-NOTE: This seems to be an alternative version of AssemblyTransformer.NewTransformation.
+TODO: This seems to be an alternative version of AssemblyTransformer.NewTransformation.
+Consider removing, unless this version has valuable features.
+Even then, consider unifying.

 NOTE: This project has unit tests, whereas AssemblyTransformer.NewTransformation has none.
+Before removing, the unit tests should probably be ported.

 TODO: There are files (NewTransformerInfoWrapper\*.*) not included in the project.